stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 The quality metrics of special concern for RNAseq include mapping percentage, percentage properly paired reads, and exomic regional coverage.
 Mapping quality is also critical.

+## Thresholds

+ To apply quality control metrics to vett data, we need reasonable thresholds that are practically acheivable and neither too lax or too strict.
+Our preference is for statistically or empirically determined thresholds rather than arbitrary estimates.
+By statistical thrresholds, we are referring to distributional tests that formally define outliers.
+By empirical thresholds, we are referring to standards below which data analysis or interpretation are degraded.
+Statistical tests can be performed on large populations of QC data.
+We are already in postion to do that today.
+Empirical tests, however, require foreknowledge of the correct results.
+This requires experimental design and implementation through a laboratory at some cost.

 ## Proposals

 - Add [`RSeQC v3.0.0`](http://rseqc.sourceforge.net), specifically [`infer_experiment`].